 - Under MIPS, the Centers for Medicare and Medicaid Services evaluates physician performance in four weighted categories.

-CMS will not count performance on the cost category for 2017 reporting.
+CMS began counting performance on the cost category for 2018 reporting.

 Using the IRIS Registry to Report MIPS